-Even on clear days, you must be prepared for rain.
+First, even on clear days, you must be prepared for moisture.
 The sun can melt snow in the top of the trees causes what is equivalent to a major rain shower coming down in the forest.
-Rain gear is essential for wind protection too.

 In the winter months, trailheads are often closed and/or covered in snow.
-This means accessible trailheads tend to be close to major roads or ski resorts.
+This means the accessible trailheads tend to be near major roads or ski resorts.

 For mountain pass road closures, use the Washington State Department of Transportation (wsdot) website for updates and information: https://www.wsdot.com/traffic/passes/